Models of random subtrees of a graph: Simulations of uniform subtree of the grid with a given size

 \subsection{Simulations}

-We made thousands of simulations of this chain, each of them running for billions steps.
-These numbers of steps where decided ``empirically'': starting for a rectangle tree, for example, with size $1000\times 1$ or $40\times 25$, and performing hundreds of simulations with $s$ steps, suffices to compare some statistics as the width and the height, which are asymptotically the same (independently from the initial tree)~: in case of discordance of these statistics, $s$ must be taken larger.
-The videos (available at \cite{FM}) give some clues that the mixing time have been reached (if one considers the trees up to translation), even if they are not formal proofs, of course.
+We made thousands of simulations of this chain (on a multicore PC), each of them running for many steps; \ben

+\een hence, we made 5486 simulations of trees of size 2500 starting initially with a rectangle tree $50\times 50$, 1G steps of the Markov chain for each tree simulated.
+These numbers of steps were decided ``empirically'': starting from a rectangle tree, for example, with size $1000\times 1$ or $40\times 25$, and performing hundreds of simulations with $s$ steps, suffices to compare some statistics as the width and the height, which are asymptotically the same (independently of the initial tree)~: in case of discordance of these statistics, $s$ must be taken larger.
+The videos (available at \cite{FM}) give some clues that the mixing time should have been reached (if one considers the trees up to translation), even if these simulations do not constitute a formal proof, of course.